Tmanyo/bank_accounts/README.md

 # bank_accounts
 This mod adds an ATM, card swipe, debit and credit cards to Minetest.

+Credits:
+ - NathanS21 for textures and models
+ - Tmanyo for code.

 This mod uses the currency mod to provide different ways of paying for items in Minetest.
  - Debit card
  - Credit Card